What the 15.5% Airbnb new fee structure means for hosts

 This change in fee structure doesn’t have to reduce earnings, as long as nightly rates are adjusted accordingly.

-What this change means for Australian hosts
+What Airbnb service fee changes mean for Australian hosts

 For Australian hosts working with Hometime, the impact is small.
 PMS-connected accounts have already been on the host-only fee for years.